TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/cluster-setup/README.md

 restricted
 restricted-v2

-In addition, we propose creating a new SCC which is similar to anyuid but differs for NET_BIND_SERVICE capabilities (CAPS).
+In addition, we propose creating a new SCC which is similar to anyuid but differs for NET_BIND_SERVICE capabilities (CAPS) which allows pods to bind to privileged ports without running as root.

 ```bash
 oc apply -f - <<EOF